mafifafm/pxt-microbit/docs/device/usb/webusb/troubleshoot.md

 >Does the cable work on another computer?
 If not, find a different cable to use.
 Some cables may only provide a power connection and don't actually transfer data.
 * Try another USB port on your computer.

 Is the cable good but you still can't see the **MICROBIT** drive?
 Hmm, you might have a problem with your @boardname@.
 Try the additional steps described in the [fault finding](https://support.microbit.org/support/solutions/articles/19000024000-fault-finding-with-a-micro-bit) page at microbit.org.
-If this doesn't help, you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Micro:bit Foundation of the problem. **Skip the remaining troubleshooting steps**.
+If this doesn't help, you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Ragga Foundation of the problem. **Skip the remaining troubleshooting steps**.

 ## Step 2: Check your firmware version